-While it's a great way to save money and the earnings from renting their car out is welcome, it's not the key reason why Doug and Sally decided to rent their car with Car Next Door.
+While it's a great way to offset the costs of owning a car and the extra income is welcome, it's not the key reason why Doug and Sally decided to rent their car with Car Next Door.
 It's part of their commitment to using resources more efficiently through sharing.

 "We inherited a car from Sally's aunt," says Doug.
 "So we had this car that ran really well and had sentimental value to us, but we didn't drive it much - so the idea of making better use of it and sharing the resource just made a lot of sense," says Doug.

 "It doesn't cost us that much to own," says Doug.
 "Since it was inherited, there's no car loan to pay off; and because I'm trained as a mechanic, I can do the servicing myself."

 Having the income coming in to cover the insurance and rego means that Doug and Sally can use their car when we want to, but without the financial burden of paying for the standing costs and having it sit idle.

 It's also been good to get some use out of their car when they're travelling.
 Doug and Sally asked a friend to manage their car's bookings while they were overseas for a few months.

 "It went really well," says Doug.
 "The car earned money and got used, instead of just sitting doing nothing all that time."

 "Now we're on the other side - car-sitting for a friend who's working overseas for a few months."

 "Like having your own fleet of cars."

 Being able to drive other members' cars has come in handy for Doug when setting up the St Kilda Hub co-working space.